 Restricted to sophomore, junior or senior standing.

 This course explores the role body movement, facial expressions, space, vocalizations, time, artifacts, appearance, and touch play in the communication process.
 Students examine the ways in which nonverbal behavior combined with language convey ideas, intentions, emotional states, and attitudes.
 This course will survey a variety of contexts in which nonverbal behavior plays a significant role in the communication process as well as cultural differences in nonverbal behavior.

-COMM 305.
-The First Amendment, Culture and Communication (3-3-0) AIDE and how those decisions in turn influence our culture.
+COMM 305.The First Amendment, Culture and Communication (3-3-0) AIDE another, how our culture influences Supreme Court decisions, and how those decisions in turn influence our culture.
 By the end of the semester students will have a firm sense of the place the First Amendment has in their everyday lives as well as understand how everyday occurrences can bring about major changes in our legal system.